clfkenny/clfkenny.github.io/projects/pca/index.md

 Awesome, but what does each principal component actually mean?
 We’ll need to take a look at each of the loadings.
-Although it varies by use case people often compare interpreting principal components to *reading to leaves*.
+Although it varies by use case people often compare interpreting principal components to *reading tea leaves*.
 Sometimes principal components don’t have strong correlation with the original variables, so it’s hard to make definitive interpretations.

 ``` r